 And all it is, as everything else is, a choice.
 A choice between fear and love, says Mr. Icke.

 It would be a book classic for the bipolar disorder, but mental care has been spotted for political involvement.
-Literature can be a neutral ground to let note that Mr. Icke is most likely the first Briton to claim that Shakespeare would not make it even for a fish pond.
+Literature can be the neutral ground to note that Mr. Icke is most likely the first Briton to claim that Shakespeare would not make it even for a fish pond.

 The fear is a lack of being all-powerful.
 Being anything less than an infinite love, puts us into a state of fear, says George Neo.